Softeq/XToolkit.WhiteLabel/documentation/articles/xtoolkit/whitelabel/navigation-requirements.md

 # Navigation Requirements

-WhiteLabel internal ViewLocators requires some rules for correct registration ViewModel-UIPage navigation.
+WhiteLabel internal ViewLocators require some rules for correct registration of ViewModel-UIPage navigation, you should follow some rules:

 ## Core